microsoft/fluentui/docs/react-v9/contributing/rfcs/shared/build-system/stop-styles-transforms.md

 <div class="main-order0 main-order1"></div>
 ```

+The proposed idea is to integrate prefix as a part of classes generation in Griffel as a salt for hashing (see [`hashClassName`](https://github.com/microsoft/griffel/blob/e3bf466e36464585ecff0ca3492760f6ada76dcc/packages/core/src/runtime/utils/hashClassName.ts#L23-L32) function):

+- 👍 Class length won't change
+- 👍 Apps can easily _prefix_ classes with a unique identifier like a project name

 ## Problem statement

 Integrating prefixing into Griffel is relatively straightforward.
 However, we currently undergo a pre-processing step in `@fluentui/react-components` that modifies JavaScript code.